ggonnella/fastsubtrees/docs/paper.md

 for storing tree information using a compact representation, suitable for fast extraction of any subtree.
 This package can be applied to any tree in which the nodes are labeled by non-negative integers.
-I.e., although it was designed and tested mainly for the NCBI taxonomy tree, it is not limited to it.
+Although it was designed and tested mainly for the NCBI taxonomy tree, it is thus not limited to it.

 It can be installed using ``pip install fastsubtrees``.
 The package functionality can be used